webplatform/docs/javascript/RegExp/exec/index.md

 ---
 title: exec
+attributions:
+  - 'Microsoft Developer Network: [Article](http://msdn.microsoft.com/en-us/library/ie/z908hy33(v=vs.94).aspx)'
+notes:
+  - 'Moved under javascript/RegExp'
+readiness: 'Ready to Use'
+summary: 'Executes a search on a string using a regular expression pattern, and returns an array containing the results of that search.'
 tags:
   0: JS
   1: Basic
   3: Method
-readiness: 'Ready to Use'
-notes:
-  - 'Moved under javascript/RegExp'
-summary: 'Executes a search on a string using a regular expression pattern, and returns an array containing the results of that search.'
 uri: javascript/RegExp/exec

 ---
-# exec

-## Summary
+## <span>Summary</span>

 Executes a search on a string using a regular expression pattern, and returns an array containing the results of that search.

-## Syntax
+## <span>Syntax</span>

+<span class="language">JavaScript</span>

     rgExp.exec( str )